ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * This section which contains the list of components required in the response along with minimal version for each of the components.

+* Questions:
+ * Do we want to support callbacks in searches, tell/allow the host to run the search offline and return the results at a later date?

+### Specification for the `components` structure (required, see `meta`/`request`/`components` above)

+* This section which contains a list of the components for the search.

 * Initially supported components will be:
   * exists
   * count